Saving money is hard. It requires discipline and sacrifice.

-Online banking platforms like Current usually offer higher APYs than traditional banks, meaning you can maximize every dollar you save.
+Online money management platforms like Current usually offer higher bonuses than traditional banks, meaning you can maximize every dollar you save.
 In addition, you can also set up savings goals and automated transfers to help you achieve them.
-Learn more about accessing a 4.00% APY when you save with Current or how to open an account by visiting their website.
+Learn more about accessing a 4.00% bonus when you save with Current or how to open an account by visiting their website.

 Certificates of Deposit (CDs)

 A certificate of deposit (CD) offers a higher interest rate (but less flexibility) than most savings accounts.
 To earn interest through a CD, you’ll have to deposit a fixed amount of money for a predetermined length of time – ranging from a few months to a few years – during which you can’t make any withdrawals.
 In return, you can earn interest on your money at a fixed rate until the CD reaches its maturity date, when you’ll be able to withdraw the entire amount.